 This is the first course in the Certified Financial Planner (CFP) program.
-The course provides an overview of a variety of financial planning topics with a special emphasis on retirement planning.
-The purpose of the course is to provide a foundation for subsequent course work in the CFP® program and to prepare students to take the national CFP® examination to become a Certified Financial Planner.
+The course provides the student with an overview of a variety of financial planning topics with a special emphasis on retirement planning.
+The purpose of the course is to provide the student with a foundation for subsequent course work in the CFP® program and to prepare them to take the national CFP® examination to become a Certified Financial Planner.

 Course Requirements Checklist

-The student will participate in 4 Discussion Board Forums by submitting a 400-word thread demonstrating course-related and biblical knowledge to each of the instructor's prompts.
-Each thread will be supported by at least 2 citations from current academic journals.
-In addition to the thread, the student is required to reply to 2 other classmates’ threads.
-Each reply will be 200 words and have at least 1 citation from current academic journals.
-Current APA formatting must be used for both threads and replies.
+Discussions are collaborative learning experiences.
+Therefore, the student will participate in response to the provided prompt by submitting a 400-word thread demonstrating course-related and biblical knowledge.
+Each thread must be supported by at least two citations from current academic journals.
+The week after each thread, the student will reply to at least two other classmates’ initial threads.
+Each reply must be at least 200 words and have at least one citation from current academic journals.

-The Final Exam will cover the Reading & Study materials assigned during modules/weeks 5-8.
-This will consist of 75 multiple-choice and true/false questions, and have a 2 hour time limit.
+Each quiz will cover the Learn material for the assigned module.
+Each quiz will be open-book/open-notes, contain 75 multiple-choice and true/false questions, and have a 2 hour time limit.

 This quiz will cover the Learn material for the assigned module.
 This quiz will be open-book/open-notes, contain 9 short answer questions, and have no time limit.